Zuzuna54/Topic-Modelling/docs/SYSTEM_STRATEGY_EXPLAINED.md

 - **Provide insights** that humans might miss about social dynamics and emotional context
 - **Understand context-dependent communication** where the same words mean different things based on relationships
 - **Predict relationship changes** before conflicts escalate or friendships form
+- **Revolutionize content moderation** by understanding when aggressive language is harmful vs. playful, reducing false positives and improving community management

 By combining multiple signals (semantic, social, temporal, relational, and contextual), we create a much richer understanding than any single approach could provide.